sharjeel619/spa-seo/README.md

-# SEO solution for your Single page applications
+# SEO solution for your Single page application

 ## Problem
 ```